shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ```
 ## Step 6: Check your installation

-* In the SenchaTraining/ folder run the following command via Terminal / Command Prompt.
+* In the SenchaTraining/ folder run the following command in a fresh Terminal / Command Prompt.
 ```
 sencha web start
 ```